Jared Kushner family calls off development deal

 A deal with Anbang would have been a coup for Kushner Companies, which has struggled to make a profit on the building.

 The lawmakers' letter also cited a report in The New York Times about a meeting between Jared Kushner and Anbang chairman Wu Xiaohui last November, after President Trump's election victory.
+The Democrats said Wednesday they haven't heard back from the White House.

 The statement from Kushner Companies did not mention ethics concerns or give any other reason that talks with Anbang were ending.
 Anbang declined comment.
 The White House did not immediately respond to a request for comment.